Looking across the main concourse at Napoli Centrale stazione

 The Journey:

-In most hours there are DD trains which skip some stop, so make the journey in around 1hr 10mins,
+In most hours there are DD services which skip some stops, so make the journey in around 1hr 10mins - these DD services are now the most frequent service

 The journey time from Napoli to Sorrento by the stopping trains is around 1hr 15mins.